Child abuse: Violence against girl students

-In some parts of the world, girls are strongly discouraged from attending school, which some argue is because men favored with elevated and patriarchal status fear losing power to women.
+In some parts of the world, girls are strongly discouraged from attending school.
 They are sometimes attacked by members of the community if they do so.
 In parts of South Asia, girls schools are set on fire by vigilante groups.
 Such attacks are common in Afghanistan and Pakistan.
 Notable examples include the kidnapping of hundreds of female students in Chibok in 2014 and Dapchi in 2018.

 Child marriage

 A child marriage is a marriage in which one or both participants are minors, often before the age of puberty.
 Child marriages are common in many parts of the world, especially in parts of Asia and Africa.
 The United Nations considers those below the age of 18 years to be incapable of giving valid consent to marriage and therefore regards such marriages as a form of forced marriage; and that marriages under the age of majority have significant potential to constitute a form of child abuse.
-In many countries, such practices are lawful or — even where laws prohibit child marriage — often unenforced.
+In many countries, such practices are lawful or – even where laws prohibit child marriage – often unenforced.
 India has more child brides than any other nation, with 40% of the world total.
 The countries with the highest rates of child marriage are: Niger (75%), Central African Republic and Chad (68%), and Bangladesh (66%).